MarginKit

 Safety stock = (Max daily sales x Max lead time) - (Average daily sales x Average lead time)

-• Worst-case demand during replenishment: Max daily sales multiplied by max observed lead time.
+• Worst-case lead-time demand: Max daily sales multiplied by max observed lead time.

-• Expected demand during replenishment: Average daily sales multiplied by average lead time.
+• Expected lead-time demand: Average daily sales multiplied by average lead time.

-• Decision use: Add safety stock to lead-time demand to set reorder thresholds.
+• Decision use: Use safety stock as your volatility buffer, then add it to lead-time demand for reorder point.

 Inputs